post-self/post-self.ink/content/extras/music/_index.md

 ## Characters

 Character playlists are offered both to give a sense of the characters' moods when writing, but also, as many are constructed by fictive headmates, they give a sense of how the headmates fit into the system.
-Note that the pages are generated via an export tool, so the playlists themselves on Spotify may differ.
+Note that the pages are generated via an export tool, so the playlists themselves on Spotify may differ, because it is a pain in the ass to update them.

 * [A Finger Pointing](characters/a-finger-pointing) — ([Spotify](https://open.spotify.com/playlist/2QYpTCKwIgEsKdS2inwa40?si=2b6332ae2b5e456c))